Narendra Raval

 Narendra Raval (born 1962) is a Kenyan industrialist, entrepreneur and philanthropist of Indian Gujarati origin.
 Raval serves as the executive chairman of the Devki Group of Companies, a conglomerate in East Africa that manufactures steel, aluminum and cement.

 He is estimated to have a net worth of US$400 million as of 2015, ranking him as the 46th richest African, and 2nd richest Kenyan based on the 2015 Forbes list of Africa's richest in Kenya.

 Early life and education

 Raval was born in India, c.
 1962.
-He became a priest at the temple of the Brahmin Hindu sect at age 11, while still in India.
+He became a priest at the temple of the Lord Narnarayandev in Bhuj at age 11, while still in India.
 As a teenager, Raval came to Kenya to work as an assistant priest at a temple in Kisumu, western Kenya, on the shores of Lake Victoria.
 In 1986, he abandoned his priesthood, married a Kenyan woman and with his wife started trading in building materials, starting out in the open marketplace (Gikomba), in Nairobi.